adam-knight1/knightline/README.md

 # Security

-The application is secured via the spring security framework, with additional password hashing handled via bcrypt.
+The application is secured via the spring security framework, JWT authentication, encapsulation, and password hashing.

 # Data